Authored by the expert who managed and guided the team behind the Italy Property Pack

 Is it realistic to exit with profit in Lucca as of 2026?

-As of early 2026, the likelihood of selling with a profit in Lucca is medium to high if you hold for at least 7 to 10 years, buy in a desirable location, and avoid overpaying at purchase.
+As of 2026, the likelihood of selling with a profit in Lucca is medium to high for disciplined buyers who hold long enough, but only medium after taxes, agency fees, purchase costs and renovation surprises.

 We made this infographic to show you how property prices in Italy compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.